Rajatsharma07/REST-API-Task/README.md

  1. Activate **apienv** environment by running: ***conda activate apienv***.
  2. Start the RQ worker: In a separate terminal, follow the step-1 and then run the command ***rq worker*** from the root directory of the project.
+ 3. Unit tests can be run before the main services are executed.
+They are located in the **test.py** module.
- 3. Start the services by executing ***./run.sh*** file by providing the appropriate script parameters mentioned above.
+ 4. Start the services by executing **./run.sh** script by providing the appropriate script parameters mentioned above.

-(NOTE: Services can also be started by running the Python module **run.py** - but this requires commenting the os.environment parameters and uncommenting the input parameters defined in the **__ init __.py** module).
+**NOTE:** Services can also be started by running the Python module **run.py** - but this requires commenting the os.environment parameters and uncommenting the input parameters defined in the **__ init __.py** module.

 ## Logging
 The logs are created in the root directory with the file name: **__ init __.log**.

+## Todos and Improvements
+1. Dockerize Server
+2. Adding script parameters to the file upload webpage
+3. Add Swagger documentation
+4. Use NGINX for deployment in production environment